Identity: The hidden force that drives our lives

 And this is not a problem in the developing world.
 Even in the US, the richest country in the world, there are an estimated 21 million people who don’t have any formal ID.

-The supercomputer in our pockets
+A supercomputer in our pockets

 The mobile age has however changed this notion of identity on its head.
 Not only have these devices brought our social lives (and thereby identities) into the digital world, but our mobile devices are also the center of our financial lives.